Aidan Delbis

-Aidan Delbis is an American actor.
-He made his feature film debut as Don in Yorgos Lanthimos' 2025 film Bugonia, which premiered in competition at the 82nd Venice International Film Festival and was released in the United States on October 31, 2025.
+Aidan Delbis (born 2005 or 2006) is an American actor.
+He made his feature film debut as Don in Yorgos Lanthimos's 2025 film Bugonia, which premiered in competition at the 82nd Venice International Film Festival and was released in the United States on October 31, 2025.

 Career

-Delbis was selected from an open casting call to play Don, the cousin of Jesse Plemons' character Teddy, in Bugonia.
-He submitted a self-tape while in his final year of high school.
+Delbis was selected from an open casting call to play Don, the cousin of Jesse Plemons's character Teddy, in Bugonia.
+Delbis discovered the casting call via his mother's friend, who worked at a talent agency, and submitted a self-tape while in his final year of high school.
 Director Yorgos Lanthimos sought a nonprofessional actor for the role, also stating that he felt the character should be neurodivergent, and cast Delbis after his audition impressed both Lanthimos and producer‑star Emma Stone.
-He portrays Don in the main cast alongside Stone and Plemons.
 Both Delbis and the character Don are on the autism spectrum.

 Bugonia premiered in competition at Venice on August 28, 2025, and Focus Features released the film in the U.S. with a limited engagement beginning October 24 and a wide release on October 31.
 Lanthimos described Delbis' debut as central to the film, calling his character the project's "soul" and its "voice of logic".

-Delbis' access and creative coach is Elaine Hall, the founder of The Miracle Project.
+Delbis's access and creative coach is Elaine Hall, the founder of The Miracle Project.
 Her goal is to help center him and make his on-set experience easier.